itspladd/quiz-app/docs/userstories.md

 As a user I would like to be able to see a list of public quizzes so I can discover new things.

 As a user I would like to see a list of public quizzes on the home page every time I visit the home page because I am lazy.

+As a user I would like to take a quiz without logging in because I do not care about tracking my progress.